ULL-ESIT-PL-2223/espree-logging-gabriel-perez-gonzalez-alu0101233499/README.md

 ![Continuous Integration](img/integration.png)

-## Task 9: Documentation with JSDoc.
+## Task 9: Documentation with JSDoc

 If we want to create a documentation report with **JSDoc**, we must follow some steps:

 * **Adding JSDoc script to the package.json**: We need to add a script that allows to generate the documentation report.

     ```javascript